-Sheila woke to the sound of the phone ringing in the forgotten hours of the night.
-The shrilling noise rudely disrupted her peaceful slumber.
-After the initial anger had passed, Sheila was left feeling confused.
-With each passing second, the urgent sound of the ringing phone unnerved her.
+Sheila woke to the sound of the phone ringing in the forgotten hours of the night, which rudely disrupted her peaceful slumber.

-She reduced the brightness from her phone, which was irritating her eyes, and she looked at the time displayed at the top of the screen.
+She reduced the brightness from her phone, which irritated her eyes, and glanced at the top of the screen.
 3:02 am.
-Who could be so persistent on calling at such an unusual time of the night?

 "Hello?"
 She said, rubbing her eyes sleepily.

 There was no reply.

 Still, there was no reply.
 She could hear faint breathing on the other end.
 Someone was definitely there, listening to her, but they were staying quiet for some reason.